harness/developer-hub/docs/platform/role-based-access-control/attribute-based-access-control.md

 RBAC is role-based.
 This means permissions to resources are determined by the roles assigned to Users, User Groups, and Service Accounts.

 Harness ABAC builds on top of Harness RBAC by adding [role assignment](/docs/platform/role-based-access-control/rbac-in-harness#role-assignment) conditions based on attributes in the context of specific actions.
-It lets you provide more fine-grained access management or simplify the management of hundreds of role assignments.​
+It lets you provide more fine-grained access management or simplify the management of hundreds of role assignments.

 With Harness ABAC, you can have an additional check based on the type of your Harness Resources and then do the Role Assignments.
 The Resource type filters down the Resource Groups for access control.